IBPhilippov/GDELT_Cooperation_Dashboard/README.md

 ## What the code actually does
 ### TL;DR
 Docker Compose creates Terraform and MageAi containers and runs there some commands.
-Using Terraform, it creates a bucket in Google Cloud Storage, dataset and a table inside it in BigQuery.
-Using Mage, it runs a pipeline that gets data from GDELT database, stores it into a bucket created by Terraform, and then uses Spark to aggregate data from bucket and then load it into BigQuery table.
+Using Terraform, it creates a bucket in Google Cloud Storage, a dataset and a table inside it in BigQuery.
+Using Mage, it runs a pipeline that gets data from GDELT database, stores it into a bucket created by Terraform, and then uses Spark to aggregate data from the bucket and then load it into BigQuery table.

 ### Details
 0. The main idea was to create end-to-end portable product that requires minimal adjustments in settings (here presented by environment.env), and can be run without manual interventions.
 Therfore, after initial setup everything runs automatically.
 1. When you run  ```sudo docker compose --env-file=environment.env up```, docker builds and runs two docker images: Terraform image and MageAI image.
 2. Terrafrom
    - creates a bucket on a project specified in environment.env after **GCP_PROJECT_NAME**.
-The bucket is called as concatenation of GCP_PROJECT_NAME, BQ_DATASET_NAME and ADDITIONAL_PART specified in  environment.env.
+The bucket is called as a concatenation of GCP_PROJECT_NAME, BQ_DATASET_NAME and ADDITIONAL_PART specified in  environment.env.
 The bucket name is complex due to the requirements of uniqueness across GCP.
-If you face with error, indicating that suck bucket already exists, please change ADDITIONAL_PART (any combination of letters and numbers will work).
+If you face with error, indicating that such bucket already exists, please change ADDITIONAL_PART (any combination of letters and numbers will work).
    - creates a datased called **BQ_DATASET_NAME** .
 The dataset should be non-existing before run, otherwise and error will be raised.
    - creates a table **BQ_DATASET_NAME.events** partitioned by _DateEvent_ and clustered by _Year_ and _Event_.
 The field _Year_ will be used below to delete and upload data, the field _Event_  will be used to group data in groups for dashboard representation.
 The operations performed by Terraform are defined in /terraform/Dockerfile